-Show reference data: The device values such as CMYK or RGB and measurement data (i.e. Lab or spectral values) are shown on a split color patch.
+Show reference data: The device values such as CMYK or Multicolor and measurement data (i.e. Lab or spectral values) are shown on a split color patch.
 The data can be quickly compared for incorrect or faulty data.

 Calculation Mode: This setting defines the method to calculate the colorimetric linearity.
 Six standard methods are available which can be customized and saved.

 ColorLogic Default (colorimetric linearization): Linearizes the curves based on Lab/dE-76 which means that a 50% value of a primary has the same distance to the left (white) as to the right (full tone) and is therefore located at the midpoint of the graphic.

 Linearization according to ISO 20654: Linearizes the tone values of primary gradation ramps based on linearity according to ISO 20654.

 Note: The methods ColorLogic Default and Linearization according to ISO 20654 are very similar.
 However, in contrast to the ISO 20654 approach, ColorLogic Default takes the hue of primaries into consideration.